chrisza4/kotlin-shopping-api/README.md

 ### Authentication

-I will simply check for Auth token in Controller instead of bringing the whole Spring Security here.
+Use Spring Security in the most basic level.

 ## Note to self